datapane/be-hiring-challenge/README.md

 $ sudo docker-compose up -d

 ```
+# Migrations
 login into docker container
-python3.6 manage.py migrate auth
+python3.6 manage.py migrate
-# performs migrations for auth and contenttypes contrib apps
+performs migrations for auth and contenttypes contrib apps

 python3.6 manage.py migrate --run-syncdb
-# creates the rest of the database
+creates the rest of the database

 The App will start listening on localhost at port 8000

-installing Cli
+# installing Cli

 ```sh
 $ cd datapane_cli